DevOps-Group4-2025/Group-4-DevOps/use-cases/Country_Breakdowns.md

-# GROUP 4 — SQL Query Part 1 - Country Population Reports
+# GROUP 4 — Country Population Reports

-## USE CASE 32: List All Countries in the World by Population (Descending)
+## USE CASE 1: List All Countries in the World by Population (Descending)

 ### CHARACTERISTIC INFORMATION